Gong Min-jeung: 2017 to 2019: Rebrand with new the stage name and further acclaim in independent film industry

 In March 2020, Gong signed an exclusive contract with Star Village Entertainment.
 She played Ji-won in Cho Hee-young's short film Two Waters and a Lighter alongside Moon Hye-in.
 Gong also portrayed Geum-hee, the third daughter, in Jeong Seung-oh's debut feature film Move the Grave, which expands on his short story When the Birds Come Back.
 The film combines dark humor and horror, depicting the story of five siblings and their elders in a dispute over relocating their father's grave.
 Move the Grave received widespread recognition, winning the CGV Arthouse Award at the Jeonju International Film Festival, the Grand Prize in the New Director Competition, the main prize in the 1-2 Competition, and the NETPAC Jury Award at the Warsaw International Film Festival.
 Gong's vibrant and captivating performances have established her as an acclaimed actress known for her talent and powerful on-screen presence.

 That same year, Gong took on the role of Gong Jin-seon in Jang Hyun-sang's comical action-adventure film Zombie Crush: Heyri.
 Produced by GATE6, the story centers on the struggles of three musketeers—Jin-seon (Gong), Hyuna (Lee Min-ji), and Ga-yeon (Park So-jin) —as they attempt to save a village infected by a zombie virus.
 Gong received the Fantastic Best Actor Special Mention Award at the 24th Bucheon International Fantastic Film Festival for her performance.

 Her next project, the drama Sweet Munchies is a romantic comedy written by Park Seung-hye and produced by Song Ji-won, where Gong played Yoo Sung-eun, a freelance broadcasting scriptwriter.
 She also appeared in the TV series Please Don't Date Him, both of which aired in November 2020.

-On November 17, 2020, Indie Plus at the Seoul Cinema Center announced plans to host the "Rising Star - Actor Gong Min-jung Exhibition" from November 19 to 23.
+On 17 November 2020, Indie Plus at the Seoul Cinema Center announced plans to host the "Rising Star - Actor Gong Min-jung Exhibition" from 19 to 23 November.
 The exhibition showcased a total of 14 works, including five feature films and seven short films divided into two sections, along with two personal recommendations from Gong.
 Featured films included Everyone Wants to Die by My Name (2012), Yourself and Yours (2016), Grass (2017), Kim Ji-young: Born 1982 (2019), Move the Grave (2019), Call Me If You Need Me (2018), Allergy (2015), Two Waters and a Lighter (2020), A Familiar Taste (2014), The Distance Between Us (2016), Coming-of-age (2018), and I Should Have Killed the Bastard (2018).
 Gong's recommendations included Blue Valentine (2010) and American Honey (2016).